gccpsben/gccpsben/README.md

-- Started programming in primary 5, and is looking forward to learning more technologies!
+- Started programming in 11, and is looking forward to learning more technologies!
 - 👀 I’m interested in webdev, data science, games dev, finance-related stuffs and .NET (3d rendering suits too)
 - 🌱 I’m currently learning VueJS and Webpack
 - Sometimes I also develop plugins and tools for the rhythm game osu! (https://osu.ppy.sh/users/3206546)